p-kTmm/CS106_Deep-Q-Learning_Traffic-Signal-Control/README.md

 The main file is **training_main.py**.
 It handles the main loop that starts an episode on every iteration.
 It also saves the network weights and three plots: negative reward, cumulative wait time, and average queues.

 Overall the algorithm is divided into classes that handle different parts of the training.
 - The **Model** class defines everything about the deep neural network, and it also contains some functions used to train the network and predict the outputs.
-In the **model.py** file, two different **model** classes are defined: one used only during the training and only during the testing.
+In the **model.py** file, multiple different **model** classes are defined: used only during the training and only during the testing.
 - The **Memory** class handle the memorization for the experience replay mechanism.
 A function adds a sample into the memory, while another function retrieves a batch of samples from the memory.
 - The **Simulation** class handles the simulation.
 In particular, the function *run* allows the simulation of one episode.
 Also, other functions are used during *run* to interact with SUMO, for example: retrieving the state of the environment (*get_state*), set the next green light phase (*_set_green_phase*) or preprocess the data to train the neural network (*_replay*).
 Two files contain a slightly different **Simulation** class: **training_simulation.py** and **testing_simulation.py**.
 Which one is loaded depends if we are doing the training phase or the testing phase.
 - The **TrafficGenerator** class contains the function dedicated to defining every vehicle's route in one episode.
 The file created is *episode_routes.rou.xml*, which is placed in the "intersection" folder.